 Lamb Jerky

 I am a big fan of jerky.
-It’s low calorie, high protein and portable, making it a perfect post-workout snack for the walk/drive home from the gym or strength-training class.
+It’s low-calorie, high-protein, and portable, making it a perfect post-workout snack for the walk or drive home from the gym or strength-training class.
 It also quickly fills that hunger gap when needed.

-I’m delighted to have the opportunity to introduce you to Shetland butcher Chris Wright, and to share his super easy lamb jerky recipe with you.
-Do watch the video below too, if you want to see how he trims and cuts down the lamb in preparation for jerky making.
+I’m delighted to have the opportunity to introduce you to Shetland butcher Chris Wright and share his super easy lamb jerky recipe with you.
+Watch the video below, too, to see how he trims and cuts down the lamb in preparation for jerky making.

 We also interview Chris, to find out more about lamb and his butchery work.